Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description explicitly states the tool lists open pull requests or issues for a specified GitHub repository owner.
-This is a specific verb+resource combination that clearly distinguishes it from sibling tools that create, update, or get single items.
+The description explicitly states 'Lists open pull requests or issues.'
+This clearly identifies the action (list) and the resource (open PRs/issues), distinguishing it from sibling tools that create, update, or merge PRs/issues.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.